quickbird-uk/QuickbirdSensorBox/README.md

 control should reside on your arduino, and the app should only change settings - the It is also up to you to detect if the

+Storing historical data on SD card and syncing to the app later

+Has to have a clock